SparkPost/pizza-bot/README.md

 * When your bot hears "I want a pizza" aske the user the which address they want their pizza delivered to
 * Print any nearby restaurants.
 This involves asking the user a question and waiting for a response.
 We call these long running interactions "conversations".
 * Store the address you get from the user and your list of stores in the conversation state.
 (See the section below about Variables in Conversations).
+* Run `npm test` and fix all problems that you find.

 ## Resources